random-someone-idk/lifesteal/README.md

 **The mod is available for NeoForge, version 1.21.8.
 It can be downloaded at _https://modrinth.com/mod/lifesteal+_.**
+**The main purpose of this GitHub page is to serve as an issue tracker.**

 A mod that adds lifesteal mechanics, a bunch of amulets and a new mob! (more planned to be added in the future).